bcahn7/STAT545-hw-Kozik-Pavel/hw04/hw4.md

 ![](hw4_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-23-1.png)

-Here to the data data shape contains somewhat of a curve although something of a positive trend can be seen.
+Here to the data shape contains somewhat of a curve although something of a positive trend can be seen.
 As dentist density increases as does life expectancy.
 With the same forewarning as prior, but again for the purpose of practice, we will do a linear test of this trend.

 ``` r
 cor.test(x = HealthMinder$NumDentistPer1000, y = HealthMinder$lifeExp)